 With its 2500 servers, Hotspot Shield is practically one of the fastest VPNs on the market today.
 It’s fan base is just huge; it currently has 600 million users all over the world, and the service has received consistent praise from tech news websites and outfits like PC Magazine.

-If you want a VPN for data-intensive stuff like gaming and streaming, then Hotspot Shield is a must.
+If you want a free VPN for mac for data-intensive stuff like gaming and streaming, then Hotspot Shield is a must.
 The service is fast enough that it can handle these kinds of tasks with no sweat.

 Hotspot Shield currently offers a free version that provides 500MB of data per month (with ads).
 You really can’t use the free version for videos or streaming, but this is enough if you just want to try out the service and see how fast it is.